aemsenhuber/dispatch/README.md

 ## Run-time

-**dispatch** accepted basic commands in the standard input to modify some of the values provided in arguments.
+In normal mode, **dispatch** accepts basic commands in the standard input to modify some of the values provided in arguments.
 These are:
 - `end <value>` or `e <value>`: override the value of the `end` argument of normal mode; the value must not be lower than the index of the last element that was started
 - `conc <value>` or `c <value>`: override the value of the `conc` argument of normal mode; such that no new element is started while the number .
 Elements already running are never terminated.

 ## Output

-**dispatch** forwards to output of each element to the caller, with each line prepended with `Child <n>:`, where `<n>` is the index of the element that generated the output.
+**dispatch** forwards to output of each element to the caller, with each line prepended with `Child <index>:`, where `<index>` is the index of the element that generated the output.

-## Examples
+## Example

 Calling `dispatch 12 18 1 echo test` (normal mode) will produce:
 ```